-Evan Allen, ATC, LAT, is in his seventh season with the New England Revolution and his fifth as Head Athletic Trainer.
+Evan is in his eighth season with the New England Revolution and his sixth as Head Athletic Trainer.
 Prior to his promotion to head athletic trainer ahead of the 2013 season, Allen served two seasons as the team’s Assistant Athletic Trainer.
 He originally joined the Revolution in 2011 after a full-season internship with the New England Patriots.

 Allen’s responsibilities with the Revs include overseeing and directing all aspects of the team's medical care, players' rehabilitation, and sports performance, both in-season and during the offseason.
 He works in concert with the team’s medical, rehabilitation, and fitness staffs, as well as the coaching staff, to ensure the team is at peak health and fitness throughout the calendar year.
 Allen’s efforts were recognized in just his second season as Head Athletic Trainer, as he and the Revolution staff were named the Athletic Training Staff of the Year in MLS in 2014.

 Before being hired full-time by the Revolution, Allen spent the 2010 National Football League season with the New England Patriots as a full-time athletic training intern.
 With the Pats, Allen had various practice and gameday medical responsibilities, and also managed the team’s daily reporting to the NFL.

 Allen earned his undergraduate degree at Liberty University, where he also worked as a student athletic trainer for the football, cross country, men's basketball, baseball, and track and field teams.
 In his senior year at Liberty, Allen was named the most outstanding athletic training student.